Arctic Zone Titan Deep Freeze 55qt Review

 The Titan 55qt is a rotomolded cooler with dual handle sets and an indented lid that allows you to squeeze in a bottle of wine.
 It features a wire basket, anti-skid feet, tie-downs, and an integrated fish ruler.

 Joining the ranks of rotomolded coolers filled with polyurethane insulation, the Titan offers solid insulation value without standing out from the crowd.
 It held temperatures of below 40ºF for 3.9 days during our torture testing and managed 4.1 days below 50ºF.
 While this may be enough to get you through a weekend of camping, compared to the other coolers of similar size, this is one of the least impressive competitors.
 Its freezer-grade gasket does offer an airtight seal, but its blue or grey colors are a bit darker - and therefore more heat-collecting - than other models we tested.

-While the Arctic Zone website lists this cooler as having IGBC certification, the Interagency Grizzly Bear Committee list of certified products doesn't include any mention of this cooler (or any other Arctic Zone product) on its list of currently certified products.
-That being said, the construction of the Titan is roughly on par with the other definitely-IGBC-certified coolers we tested, and we think is reasonably durable.
+The Arctic Zone website lists this cooler as having IGBC certification, which can be seen on the Interagency Grizzly Bear Committee's certified products list here under the parent company California Innovations.
+The construction of the Titan is roughly on par with the other definitely-IGBC-certified coolers we tested, and we think is reasonably durable.
 An integrated hinge and superb seal give us confidence and we have no qualms sitting or even jumping on this box (though we don't recommend you partake in such unsafe conduct).

 We do have some minor concerns about the longevity of the rubber, anti-skid feet, as they seem a bit softer than many others and we read several reports of them wearing down more quickly than expected.
 And while the rubber latches seem similarly solid to many of the Titan's competitors, they do have fairly large holes cut out of them and are harder to wrangle than we'd prefer, making us wonder if they'll last years of yanking.